MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Future work

-It is important to note that grug is very much still a work in progress for the coming months.
+It is important to note that grug will still very much be a work in progress for the coming months.

 I have many plans, but the biggest undertakings will be:
 - Supporting Windows